 In the music industry, an artist is only retired until they decide to return to work.
 That is the case with Cher, who is back on tour for the first time since 2005, and is appearing on stage for the first time since the end of her residency in Las Vegas in 2011.
-The Dressed To Kill tour will begin in March of 2014 and run through the middle of July.
+The Dressed To Kill tour runs through the fall of 2014.
 Take a look at the schedule below for tour dates and opportunities to get Cher tickets.

 |Current Tour:||Dressed To Kill|